javorszky/framework-muxer-showdown/README.md

 Nested muxers are also very very easy to do, though we do need to keep a few things in mind when nesting them.

-Error handling is generally the weakest point as we'd need to respond from the end handlers directly, because none of the handlers have return arguments that we could catch.
+Error handling is easy, once modifying the request context is done, and middlewares are implemented.

 Path variables are a pain.